 US futures markets — including COMEX — are regulated by the Commodity Futures Trading Commission (CFTC).
 The CFTC publishes the weekly Commitments of Traders (COT) report disclosing aggregate long and short positions in regulated futures markets.
 Source: CFTC Commitments of Traders (cftc.gov/MarketReports/CommitmentsofTraders).

-thevaultreport.com polls COMEX and LME tick feeds at 1-second cadence for gold, silver, platinum, and palladium, and streams Twitter and Reddit posts about precious metals scored for polarity and conviction.
+thevaultreport.com polls COMEX and LME tick feeds at 1-second cadence for gold, silver, platinum, and palladium, joined against COT positioning and warehouse flows.
 Coverage runs from 2023 to the present.
 Source: thevaultreport.com pipeline documentation.

 ByShovel LLC is the legal entity; "Shovel" is the brand.
 The canonical domain is byshovel.com.
 The legacy domain datayieldsolutions.com is parked and has no DNS A record as of 2026.

-As of 2026, Shovel operates three live products on US public-records data: miningincidents.org (MSHA), safetyincidents.org (OSHA), and thevaultreport.com (precious metals).
+As of 2026, Shovel operates two live products on US public-records data: miningincidents.org (MSHA) and thevaultreport.com (precious metals).

 Site content on byshovel.com is published under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
-The underlying federal records (MSHA Part 50, OSHA SIR) are works of the US Government and reside in the public domain.
+The underlying federal records (MSHA Part 50) are works of the US Government and reside in the public domain.